Jericho Cruz: College career

-Cruz decided to try his luck in the Philippines where he initially played for Rizal Technological University in 2010, the same year when the Blue Thunder ruled the State Colleges and Universities Athletic Association.
+Cruz decided to try his luck in the Philippines to pursue a nursing degree.
+He was playing basketball in a barangay league in Cainta, where his uncle lived, when he was discovered by the coach of Rizal Technological University.
+He initially played for RTU in 2010, the same year when the Blue Thunder ruled the State Colleges and Universities Athletic Association.

-He was also a member of RTU's two-time runner up squad in the National Capital Region Athletic Association where the Blue Thunder lost to Olivarez College and Colegio de Sta.
-Monica in 2010 and 2011.
+He was also a member of RTU's two-time runner up squad in the National Capital Region Athletic Association where the Blue Thunder lost to Olivarez College in 2010 and Colegio de Sta.
+Monica in 2011.
 He was a member of the Mythical Team in 2011.

-He was spotted by then Adamson Soaring Falcons coach Leo Austria while playing in a tournament in Bacolod.
+Cruz was spotted by then Adamson Soaring Falcons coach Leo Austria while playing in a tournament in Bacolod as well as in the 2010 Philippine University Games in Dumaguete City, who then recruited him.
 He averaged 10.1 points per game in his first tour of duty with the Falcons in the 2011 FilOil Flying V Preseason tournament then averaged 12.3 markers per outing in his rookie year with Adamson in the 2012 UAAP season.

-He elected to forgo his final year with the Falcons and applied for the 2014 PBA draft.
+He then averaged 14 points per game in the 2013 UAAP season, but they did not make the playoffs.
+After the season, Austria stepped down as Adamson's head coach.
+Cruz then elected to forgo his final year with the Falcons and applied for the 2014 PBA draft.